 After this, things started going downhill for the Imperials.
 First, they lost contact with Tony Vance.
 Then there was no money coming in, even when they did manage to make an appearance somewhere.
 "We did not make a dime; not a nickel."
 Eventually, in mid-55, Ben Knight joined Stanley Mitchell's Tornados and, in 1956, Lee Goodwin went into the service.

 Around 1960, Ben would spend some time with the Falcons, as a replacement for Willie Schofield, but none of the others continued singing in any groups.
 (Milton performed as a solo artist and also did songwriting, production, arranging, and orchestration for other artists.)
 When Mickey Stevenson (remember him from early on?) got out of the service, he went to work for Motown, ending up as chief a&r man there (along the way, he also managed to write a few songs: "Beechwood 4-5789," "Stubborn Kind Of Fellow," "Pride And Joy," "Devil With The Blue Dress," "Dancing In The Street," and "It Takes Two"); he would also marry Motown artist Kim Weston.
+(Note that Mickey was the son of Detroit singer Kitty Stevenson, who'd died in 1952.)
 William Weatherspoon (another of the old Teen Toppers bunch) also ended up at Motown (after being a part of Stanley Mitchell's Tornados), as a writer and producer; his credits include Jimmy Ruffin's "What Becomes Of The Brokenhearted."